nus-cs2103-AY2324S1/ip/docs/README.md

 <br>

 ### Unmark a task: `unmark` / `um`
-Marks a task as done.
-Tasks that have been marked will be denoted with an "X".
+Unmarks a task.
+Marked tasks will have the `X` dropped.

 **Format:** `unmark <INDEX>` `um <INDEX>`